 Did we mention that there’s a ton to see and do at the Ranger Open House?
 We recommend that you organize your day around the live demonstrations, some of which are repeated once or twice throughout the day.
 We really enjoyed the venomous snake and hand to hand combat demonstrations.
 You’ll have a couple of opportunities to attend these.

 But the really big hit was the when the Blackhawk helicopter entered the scene.
 We got to see the Blackhawk in action in three separate combat scenarios, including air assault (rappelling) and a casualty extraction.
 The kids also enjoyed the HALO (High Altitude Low Opening ) demonstration.
-Here we witnessed right up close as five Ranger “skydivers” dropped in from out of nowhere and landed in a field right in front of us.
+Here, we witnessed (up close!) five Ranger “skydivers” dropping in from out of nowhere and landing in a field right in front of us.

-In between live demo’s go check out some of the many learning stations on site.
-When we attended, these were all located down a road to the right but set back a bit from the main event.
+In between the live demos, check out some of the many learning stations on site.
+When we attended, these were all located down the road to the right, but set back a bit from the main event.
 Be sure to explore the area because we almost missed them.

 Those in the Atlanta metro and beyond should consider making this a weekend event.
 We did just that and stayed at the Forrest Hills Mountain Resort & Conference Center Friday and Saturday.

-We hear that the Ranger Open House always corresponds with the Bear on the Square Mountain Festival, another big spring event that takes place in downtown Dahlonega.
-Here we enjoyed a number of local musicians and artists, and sampled some great local food.
+We hear that the Ranger Open House usually corresponds with the Bear on the Square Mountain Festival, another big spring event that takes place in downtown Dahlonega.
+We enjoyed a number of local musicians and artists, and sampled some great local food.